Netsend/PerspectiveDB/adapter/mongodb/README.md

 # MongoDB adapter

+Synchronize PerspectiveDB with mongodb databases.

 Features:
-* sync with an existing mongodb collection
+* sync with an existing mongodb database
 * use mongodb as the local perspective

 Status: beta